Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: TrueCrypt and VeraCrypt

 \subsection{Other Limitations}

 Here we discuss other problematic aspects of TrueCrypt.
 It is to be noted that some of such considerations apply today, but were less relevant in the early 2000s, when TrueCrypt was first conceived.

-First of all, as discussed, the standard volume must be formatted as a FAT filesystem if a hidden volume is desired.
-However, FAT is now outdated: it used to be very widespread, but today there is little plausible reason to use it anymore.
-Therefore, the mere fact that we are using FAT raises a red flag to the adversary.
+First of all, as discussed, the standard volume must be formatted as a FAT or NTFS filesystem if a hidden volume is desired.
+However, FAT is now outdated: it used to be widespread, and it still is on cheap electronics and some data transfer media, but today there is little plausible reason to use it on a personal computing device.
+Therefore, the mere fact of using FAT raises a red flag.
+The NTFS option is only available on Windows and comes with other serious limitations.

 Another problem arises from the fact that the user must avoid or limit the use of the decoy partition in order to not corrupt the hidden one.
 Yet, decoy volume(s) must ``look legitimate'': it must be plausible by looking at their content that they are the only ones.
 In particular, they must be reasonably up to date: if we only ever work on the hidden volume, and completely forget about the decoy, an adversary unlocking the decoy would become very suspicious seeing that the most recent updates are months if not years old.